 Franz Josef is a glacier in New Zealand’s South Island, on the west coast.
 The glacier is named Ka Roimata o Hinehukatere in the Maori language.
-The glacier is about 12 kilometers in length, but receding very rapidly.
+The glacier is about 12 kilometres in length, but receding very rapidly.
 Glaciers in general advance and retreat in cycles, but there are some estimates that the glacier will lose almost 40% of its mass by the year 2100.

 The glacier is one of the top tourist attractions on the west coast and receives a quarter of a million visitors yearly.
 Most people prefer to drive from the nearby Franz Josef township or rent a bike and make the journey to see the edge of the glacier.